 Eastern suburbs

-Firstly, they headed west through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+Continuing on, they headed west through the posh suburbs of the eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+The Harley tour in Sydney has certainly showed our passengers some interesting and beautiful places.

 Kings Cross

-Down the hill and they rode past Garden Island which is the location of a major Royal Australian Navy base.
-Next, they rode through the inner eastern suburb of Woolloomoolloo and past the famous Harry Cafe De Wheels.
+Down the hill, they rode into the inner eastern suburb of Woolloomoolloo.
+It has the famous Harry Cafe De Wheels.
 Harry’s Café de Wheels has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
+Lots of interesting photos are on the walls, mostly of famous celebrities who have visited over the years.

 Sydney Harbour Bridge